 New Identity, Same Mission (Summer): APU adopts a new logo – four rocks separated by a cross to capture the essence of the four cornerstones: Christ, Scholarship, Community, and Service.

 For the Young at Heart (September): Once a week, summers off, how good is that?
 The new Master of Arts in Christian Ministries with an emphasis in Youth Ministries Program is designed around youth pastor’s schedules, allowing them to remain active in their ministry while pursuing a graduate degree.

-Generally Speaking (September): With the implementation of the Senior Seminar, APU’s revised General Studies program is fully integrated into the curriculum.
+Generally Speaking (September): With the implementation of the Senior Seminar, APU’s revised General Education program is fully integrated into the curriculum.